 Chemicals in this group are not expected to undergo long range transport in the environment.
-Riverbed sediments containing FBAs will eventually migrate into coastal and marine environments but are unlikely to travel significant distances (Hayashi et al. 2002; Managaki and Takada 2005; SERI 2011).
+Riverbed sediments containing FBAs will eventually migrate into coastal and marine environments.
+However, these sediments are unlikely to travel significant distances (Hayashi et al. 2002; Managaki and Takada 2005; SERI 2011).